 The focus of this article is on the problem of partitioning the vertex set of a graph into isometric paths.
 Let us be more precise.
 A {\em path} (resp.\ {\em induced path}) in a graph $G$ is a subgraph (resp.\ induced subgraph) $P$ of $G$ such that $P$ is a path.
 The {\em length} of a path $P$, denoted by $\text{length}(P)$, is the number of edges that it contains.
-Given vertices $x$ and $y$ in a graph $G$, a {\em shortest} or {\em isometric} path between $x$ and $y$ in $G$ is a path in $G$ whose endpoints are $x$ and $y$, and is of smallest possible length among all paths between $x$ and $y$ in $G$.
+Given vertices $x$ and $y$ in a graph $G$, a {\em shortest} or {\em isometric} path between $x$ and~$y$ in $G$ is a path in $G$ whose endpoints are $x$ and $y$, and is of smallest possible length among all paths between $x$ and $y$ in $G$.
 When we say that ``$P$ is an isometric path in $G$,'' we mean that $P$ is a shortest path between its endpoints in $G$ (here, it is possible that $P$ has only one vertex).
-Clearly, every isometric path in $G$ is an induced path of $G$, but the converse is not true in general.
-We note, however, that any induced path of length at most two in $G$ is an isometric path of $G$, a fact that we will repeatedly use in this paper.
-We now state the main definition.
+We now state the main definitions.